selketjah/selketjah.github.io/_posts/2016-09-23-win-friends-and-influence-people.md

 ---
 layout: post
-title: How to win friends and influence people by Dan Cargil
+title: How to win friends and influence people by Dale Carnegie
 tags:
 - books
 - people-skills